A falling yen may not be the economic cure Japan seeks | The Japan Times

 To be sure, Japan — the world’s biggest creditor — is unlikely to face the kind of sharp capital outflow suffered by some emerging economies.

-But a cut to its sovereign debt rating would lead to downgrades in banking sector ratings that could unleash a dangerous withdrawal of overseas investment, some analysts say.
+But a cut to Japan’s sovereign debt rating would lead to downgrades in banking sector ratings that could unleash a dangerous pull out of overseas investment, some analysts say.

-Makoto Noji, chief FX and foreign bond strategist at SMBC Nikko Securities, said for now, Japan won't draw much attention because other countries are also deploying huge stimulus.
+Makoto Noji, chief FX and foreign bond strategist at SMBC Nikko Securities, said for now, Japan won’t draw much attention as other countries are also deploying huge stimulus.

 “But once the dust settles and the coronavirus is resolved, market players will shift their attention to Japan’s huge public debt,” he said.
 “The size of stimulus will be enormous … and could fuel worries about Japan’s fiscal health down the road.”